Comparison

 Your budget is mid-market, not enterprise.

-Yes, and some teams do.
+As of early 2026, some teams did.
 Gumloop for business workflows that the marketing team runs, Vellum for the LLM features embedded in your SaaS product.
+That pairing is no longer available now Vellum has left the business AI workflow market.

-They are not competitors in the strict sense.
-They are solving different problems for different users.
+They were not competitors in the strict sense.
+They solved different problems for different users.

 Frequently Asked Questions